rtbo/dopamine/client/SPEC.md

 - The dependencies must be installed.
 - The source code must be available
 - The package must be built.
+- The recipe must have a `package` function, or have installed during the `build` command

 _Command options_: